 The Physician Assistant (PA) Program at Idaho State University awards the Master's of Physician Assistant Studies (MPAS) degree and a PA certificate upon successful completion of its 24 month graduate curriculum.
-A class of 60 students is enrolled each fall semester with 30 seats located at the Pocatello campus and 30 seats located at the Meridian campus.

 Application to the program is through the Central Application Service for Physician Assistants (CASPA).

 The program maintains continued accreditation by the Accreditation Review Commission on Education for the Physician Assistant, Inc., (ARC-PA).